Kimmy K.

 Why is it that you tend to stay away from Korean people?
 Did you have a bad experience?

-I’m so negative.
+I’m so negative [laughs].
 I did.
 Truly, I did.

 Would it be okay to ask you what that experience was?

-Yes, and I hated it.
+Yes, I hated it.
 I don’t know.
 There’s something about how Koreans work.
 They say they’ll do it, and they later say different things.
 I don’t know what they’re talking about.
 I think it’s from the old Korean generation and Korean culture in their blood.

-Do you have any questions that you’re curious about with me?
+Do you have any questions for me?

 Do you know what you want to major in when you go to college?

-My best girlfriend since I was twelve years old, she majored in English too, and she’s a high school principal right now.
-So, she makes good money, and good benefits, too.
-I really like to say: Don’t bother.
+My best girlfriend since I was 12 years old, she majored in English, and she’s a high school principal right now.
+She makes good money and has good benefits.
+I like to say, “Don’t bother.”
 Your parents — they have to be my age or younger.

 Did you major in art?
-I actually wanted to major in art, but I never said that, because that would be insane for me.
+I actually wanted to major in art, but I never said that because that would be insane for me.

 My parents were completely against it.
 We had a huge fight about it.
 They said I'd go hungry if I went with the fine arts.
 But I wanted to do what I wanted to.
-I have a pretty strong character, I think.
+I have a pretty strong character.
 Push through and do what you want.
 Why do something that you don’t want to do?
 Even if you do something you want to do, there’s not much time left.

 They always tell me to do what I enjoy as a hobby.